 By asking your customers what they think, you can collect a range of valuable insights that should help you improve your product or service and keep your customers happy!

 If you run a small business, hosting events can be a brilliant way to get to know your customer base.
 In addition to generating great opportunities for networking and creating a buzz around your company, hosting an event also allows you to get some valuable face-to-face time with customers.

 Admittedly, putting on an event won’t always be feasible for some small businesses and freelancers.
 Even if you can’t host an event yourself though, trade shows and conferences in your industry can be a good way of networking and putting your brand in the minds of potential new customers - so get out there and start making an impression!
-You can read more in our guide to finding new customers through networking.

 5. Show them some love